Oneida Telephone Exchange: Our History at a Glance

 In late 1987, a new DMS-10 switch was installed in the new central office, which had been enlarged for the fourth time since it was first built.
 Then, in January of 1990, we gave our subscribers the most modern telephone service available with custom calling features such as call waiting, call forwarding, 3-way calling, 8-number speed dialing, and 30-number speed dialing.

-In 1990, Oneida Telephone Company, along with several other independent telephone companies, formed a partnership in the cellular telephone service.
+In 1990, Oneida Telephone Exchange, along with several other independent telephone companies, formed a partnership in the cellular telephone service.
 Thus, Oneida Cellular, Inc. was formed.

 We then became an agent for Sprint Cellular, which is now known as Verizon.
 However, in March of 1999, the partnership was sold.
 In January of 2001, we ceased from offering cellular services to our clients.